 Saute onion, medium high, until browned.
 Add Indian spices, cooking for 1 minute longer.
 Add chickpeas, salt and pepper until warmed.
 Add cilantro and lemon juice.
 Serve warm or room temperature.
 Goes well with rice.
 Garnish as desired to alter flavour and texture or to bring down the heat.
 Easy lunch, snack or side dish.

 Spicy Chickpeas Print Ready Recipe

 Special thanks to Judee Ganten for introducing me to this recipe years ago at one of our wonderful pot luck celebrations.

 India calls out to me in so many ways.
 Many of my favorite books take place there, with “A Fine Balance” by Rohinton Mistry taking the cake.
 I love the Bollywood movies, melting over the vibrant colours, the music, dance, pathos and humour.
 Saris are one of the loveliest garbs ever.
 I could get whiplash staring at beautifully clad Indian women in their traditional get ups.
-We are fortunate to be associated with the wonderful Sheela Bal Bhavan home, where we have been paired with a lovely girl whose education we co-sponsor.
 India is a long, long way away…but worth visiting and revisiting.

 Indian???
 I never thought of serving an Indian meal unless it was take-out,… until now.
 This sounds like a great dish to serve when entertaining….it may bring my family back into the kitchen, which would be an unbelievable accomplishment after the last fiasco.

 You’ve never had a fiasco!
 You always give them what they want.
 Love your entertaining style.